Amitgm/Book_recommendation_app/README.md

 - Category: The genre or category of books the user is interested in (e.g., fiction, non-fiction, mystery).

 The system processes these inputs and returns a list of recommended books tailored to the user's preferences.

+## Features

+- Simple and Intuitive Interface: Built with Gradio, the app provides an easy-to-use interface for users to input their preferences and view recommendations.

+- Real-Time Recommendations: Generates book recommendations instantly based on the user's inputs.